Student Progression Plan

 CTE Course Substitutions

-State authorized CTE courses may waive or substitute for high school credit course requirements, as follows.
+State authorized courses may waive or substitute for high school credit course requirements, as follows.

-- Students who earn an industry certification, for which there is a statewide college credit articulation agreement, may substitute the certification for one math or one equally rigorous science credit, except Algebra I, Geometry, and Biology 1.
-One substitution per industry certification is allowed with a maximum of three substitution credits, two math and one science.
-The substitution does not factor in the students unweighted, state cumulative grade point average.
+- Students who take a career-themed course and earn an industry certification, for which there is a current statewide college credit articulation agreement, may substitute for up to two mathematics and one equally rigorous science credit, with the exception of Algebra 1, Geometry, and Biology 1.
+One substitution per industry certification is allowed with a maximum of three substitution credits.
+The substitution does not factor in the student’s cumulative unweighted, state grade point average.
+(F.S.1003.4282)

 - CTE courses identified in the State Course Code Directory may satisfy the practical arts graduation requirement.

-- CTE courses identified in the State Course Code Directory may satisfy an equally rigorous science course graduation requirement, except Biology 1.
+- CTE courses identified in the State Course Code Directory may satisfy an equally rigorous science course graduation requirement, with the exception of Biology 1.

 A student who completes a series of three CTE high school credit courses within a career cluster is classified as a concentrator, which is documented on the student’s high school transcript.